IntelLabs/vcl/INSTALL.md

     cd vcl
     scons

-Make sure libvcl is on your LD_LIBRARY_PATH
+Make sure libvcl is on your LD_LIBRARY_PATH:
+    sudo cp libvcl.so /usr/local/lib/
+    sudo /sbin/ldconfig -v

 To run the unit tests: